How to Use Time Machine on macOS Sequoia?

 Preparing for Time Machine Backup on macOS Sequoia

 Before you begin setting up Time Machine, you'll need an external storage device.
-Time Machine backups can require a significant amount of space, so make sure your external drive has at least twice the capacity of your Mac's internal storage.
+Time Machine backups will require a significant amount of space.
+Make sure your external drive has at least twice the capacity of your Mac's internal storage.
 This ensures that you have enough room for multiple versions of your files.

 1. Choose an External Drive

 Time Machine requires an external storage device to store your backups.
 This can be an external hard drive, SSD, or a network drive that supports macOS backups.
-Ideally, your external drive should be large enough to accommodate multiple backups of your system, which means selecting a drive with ample storage capacity - at least 1TB or more depending on the size of your internal drive.
+Ideally, your external drive should be large enough to accommodate multiple backups of your system.
+It means selecting a drive with ample storage capacity - at least 1TB or more depending on the size of your internal drive.

 2. Format the Drive

-For Time Machine to work properly, the external drive must be formatted as APFS (Apple File System) or HFS+ (Mac OS Extended). macOS Sequoia defaults to APFS, but if you're using an older drive, it might need to be reformatted.
+For Time Machine to work properly, the external drive must be formatted as APFS (Apple File System) or HFS+ (Mac OS Extended). macOS Sequoia defaults to APFS and it might need to format the old drive.

 Here's how to format your drive: